Balajithegr8/Disease_Predictor/README.md

 ### **Installation**
 Assumuming the dataset is included in the same folder as `main.py` You just need to run the file the required partition and data pre processing will be done by the file itself.
-It will install 3 nltk files
+It will install
+1. 3 NLTK files
   -punkt
   -wordnet
   -omw-1.4